-Applying styles to a document with phpdocx is an easy task, either creating new content, importing it from a DOCX or even modifying existing styles in a document.
+Applying styles to a document with phpdocx is an easy task, either creating new content, importing them from a DOCX or even modifying existing styles in a document.

 Methods to add contents to a document include options that let you apply styles.
 E.g., to associate bold and Arial as font-family with the addText method:

 Do the same to create tables, lists, run-of-text contents and other elements.
 Available styles are described on the API documentation pages for each method.

 Styles created directly with methods such as addText or addTable are quite easy to run, but they have the disadvantage that they are not reusable.
 In other words, in order to apply the same styles to other content, it is mandatory to define them again.

 MS Word allows applying custom styles to: paragraphs, characters (run-of-text contents), lists (numberings) and tables.
 Thanks to those custom styles it is possible to define reusable styles associated to a name.
 E.g., creating a custom paragraph style to be used to create several paragraphs:

 Methods to add contents have options to apply custom styles.